-There is still quite a lot of confusion about what are the concepts of direct and indirect costs.
+There is still quite a lot of confusion about the concepts of direct and indirect costs.
 However, some people are developing some solid understanding of these key concepts in the reading:

 “From my perspective, I believe that direct costs are basically any type of costs that can easily be connected to a cost object, such as a product, service or a customer.
-For example, my local hairdresser (who happens to have the same name as me) would have to pay wages and salaries to her employees, which would [be] a direct cost … like that magnet being attached to a fridge door.
+For example, my local hairdresser … would have to pay wages and salaries to her employees, which would [be] a direct cost … like that magnet being attached to a fridge door.

 Unfortunately, the indirect costs are not so straightforward … From my understanding, I believe that indirect costs have to be allocated … which may not necessarily be [clearly] linked or connected to cost objects.
 I think that some examples could include … costs such as electricity and maintenance.
 I can also comprehend the fact that there will be a lot of grey areas once again, especially when it comes to indirect costs.”